Scott R. Carpenter

-Vice Chairman and Chief Executive Officer, BNY Mellon Asset Management
+Former Vice Chairman and Chief Executive Officer, BNY Mellon Investment Management

-Curtis Arledge is Vice Chairman of BNY Mellon and Chief Executive Officer of BNY Mellon Asset Management.
-Additionally, Curtis is responsible for BNY Mellon Wealth Management, and is a member of BNY Mellon's Executive Committee, which is the senior-most governing body of the corporation.
-Prior to joining BNY Mellon in November 2010, Curtis was the chief investment officer for fundamental fixed income portfolios at BlackRock, Inc. He joined BlackRock from Wachovia Corporation, where he was the global head of the fixed income division within the bank's corporate and investment banking group.
-He spent 12 years of his career at Wachovia, and had oversight for various business lines in the U.S., Europe and Asia, including leveraged finance, investment grade, global rates, structured products, corporate loan and commercial real estate portfolios, and financial institutions investment banking.
-He and his wife, Diane, have a son on the autism spectrum.
+Curtis Arledge, treasurer of the Autism Speaks board, formerly served as vice chairman of BNY Mellon and chief executive officer of BNY Mellon Asset Management.
+Additionally, he was responsible for BNY Mellon Wealth Management, and is a member of BNY Mellon's Executive Committee, which is the senior governing body of the corporation.
+Prior to joining BNY Mellon in November 2010, Mr. Arledge was the chief investment officer for fundamental fixed income portfolios at BlackRock, Inc. He joined BlackRock from Wachovia Corporation, where he was the global head of the fixed income division within the bank's corporate and investment banking group.
+He spent 12 years of his career at Wachovia and had oversight for various business lines in the U.S., Europe and Asia, including leveraged finance, investment grade, global rates, structured products, corporate loan and commercial real estate portfolios, and financial institutions investment banking.
+He and his wife Diane have a son on the autism spectrum.

 back to top